 COMMUNICATION WITH SHAREHOLDERS

-The Board has established a shareholders’ communication policy and the procedures for shareholders to nominate a candidate for election as a Director.
-The policy and procedure are available on the website of the Company.
+The Board has established a shareholders’ communication policy and the procedures for Shareholders to nominate a candidate for election as a Director.
+The policy and procedure are available on the website www.cksd.com of the Company.

 Set out below are procedures for Shareholders to (1) convene a general meeting; (2) put forward proposals at a general meeting; and (3) put enquiries to the Board.
 These procedures are generally governed by the Articles of Association and applicable laws, rules and regulations, which prevail over the below information in case of any inconsistencies.

-1. Procedures for shareholders of the Company to convene a general meeting
+1. Procedures for Shareholders to convene a general meeting

 The General Meeting Requisitionists must state in their request(s) the objects of the general meeting and such request(s) must be signed by all the General Meeting Requisitionists and may consist of several documents in like form, each signed by one or more of the General Meeting Requisitionists.